lbeurerkellner/RoundTripMigrations/roundtrip-runner/README.md

 # Building

-1. Import all projects in `n4js/` into an N4JS IDE
+1. Import all projects in `../migrations` into an N4JS IDE
-2. Run a full build of all projects
+2. Run a full build of all projects (including N4JS's Projects)
+3. Install the dependencies of the `n4js/com.enfore.n4js.n4idl.roundtrip.viewer.parent` project
-3. Use the `npx webpack` command in the `n4js/com.enfore.n4js.n4idl.roundtrip.viewer.parent` directory of this repository, to package the viewer source files using webpack.
+4. Use the `npx webpack` command in the `n4js/com.enfore.n4js.n4idl.roundtrip.viewer.parent` directory of this repository, to package the viewer source files using webpack.
 This will create the required files in `plugins/com.enfore.n4js.n4idl.roundtrip/res/js`.

 # Update Site Creation